Neural-Systems-at-UIO/nutil/README.md

 - LibXLNT for Excel file I/O (https://github.com/tfussell/xlnt/)

 # Compiling from source
-1.In order to compile from scratch, the following software components are also required:
+1. In order to compile from scratch, the following software components are also required:
  * On Windows, Microsoft Visual C++ 2019 compiler (MSVC), community version (https://visualstudio.microsoft.com/vs/features/cplusplus/)
  * On macOS, XCode (Clang)
  * On Linux, Gnu C++ compiler